 No matter what your traditions are, this can be a meaningful day for your family.

-Philly’s popular outdoor skating rinks, at Dilworth Park and the Blue Cross RiverRink Winterfest at Penn’s Landing, are open on Christmas.
+A day of ice skating makes for a memorable day and Philly’s popular outdoor skating rinks, at Dilworth Park and the Blue Cross RiverRink Winterfest at Penn’s Landing are open on Christmas.
 Both have “cabins” where your family can warm up with some yummy hot cocoa and snacks.

 Chinese food on Christmas may be a joke, but it’s also a great idea!
-Many Asian restaurants are open (call first), so Christmas is a fun opportunity to introduce your kids to new dishes or enjoy old favorites.
-There are also many local restaurants offering full holiday menus and no matter what you celebrate supporting small businesses is good for everyone!
+Many Asian restaurants are open on Christmas (call first), so make it a fun opportunity to introduce your kids to new dishes or enjoy old favorites.
+There are also many local restaurants offering full holiday menus and no matter what you celebrate, supporting small businesses is good for everyone!
 Consider taking a break from cooking and ordering a meal from one of these awesome caterers and restaurants as a treat.

-Or, venture further away from home to catch the best lights!
-Our Facebook discussion groups are buzzing with talk about the most over-the-top light displays around.
-Enter “Christmas lights” in the search bar to make a list of addresses, and then involve your kids in mapping out a route.
-Don’t miss these large-scale displays either such as
+You can also use the Main Line Parent Community Facebook group as a source to find holiday lights.
+Around Christmas time, the community group is buzzing with talk about the most over-the-top light displays in the ara.
+Enter “Christmas lights” in the search bar to make a list of addresses and then involve your kids in mapping out a route.

 Christmas Day is the perfect time for a roaring fire, so get one going and then pick an activity.
 Choose a theme—from holiday films to all the iterations of Batman—and binge watch movies.
 Or haul out your board game collection and start a marathon game of Monopoly, Risk, or even Twister.
 Love puzzles?
 Get out the biggest one you own and see if you can finally finish it.
-If holiday related musical theater or orchestra is your jam this year you can view many of them from the comfort of home!

 Lead image via Canva.